nycresistor/LED_Strips/LED Board.md

 ## Driving the MY9221s

 ### Electrical interface
-The data lines require a voltage of 0.7*VDD for V<sub>IH</sub>, so 3.3 signals won't cut it.
+The data lines require a voltage of 0.7*VDD for V<sub>IH</sub>.
+If you're running the strip at 5V, 3.3V signals won't cut it.
 You'll have to use a microcontroller that produces 5V signals or a buffer chip.

 The data is clocked in to the chip on the rising *and* the falling edge of the clock signal.
 Each chip takes a *208 bit* long command to set its internal registers.
 That means to update the entire strip, you'll need to send *5200* bits to the board.
 After all the data is clocked in to the internal shift register, you'll then have to latch it